S3-working-group/s3-practical-guide/docs/all.md

 Strategies are validated and refined through experimentation and learning.

+#### Design Adaptable Systems

+<div class="card summary"><div class="card-body">Develop a coherent set of constraints that enable the organization to easily adapt and grow to meet changing demand, customer requirements and market conditions.
+</div></div>

 #### Align Flow

 <div class="card summary"><div class="card-body">In support of continuous flow of value, move decision-making close to where value is created, and align the flow of information accordingly.